 "Hullo."
 She flicks back her hair and Scorpius is momentarily distracted by the fact that her hair looks like its on fire when it catches the light.
 It looks nice.
 "It's nice to finally meet Albus' friend."
 She says, holding her hand out.

-When lunch is done with Scorpius scuttles outside and somehow gets roped into an impromptu game of Quidditch with the rest of the Weasley-Potter clan (he's begun to call them that in his head) by Albus.
+When lunch is done with, everyone gathers outside The Burrow, with Scorpius reluctantly following.
+He somehow gets roped into an impromptu game of Quidditch with the rest of the Weasley-Potter clan (he's begun to call them that in his head) by Albus.
 He can tell by the exasperated looks his older cousins shoot Albus that he's certainly not wanted but Albus absolutely does not take no for an answer.

-A small ball of resentment rises in his chest as he's picked last for teams (he goes into Teddy Lupin's team) and he's determined to give it all that he's got even though he's never actually played Seeker before, but he figures it shouldn't be that hard.
+A small ball of resentment rises in his chest as he's picked last for teams (he goes into Teddy Lupin's team) and he's determined to give it all—even though he's never actually played Seeker before, but he figures it shouldn't be that hard.
 They play on a small expanse of grass some distance away from The Burrow.
 He can see the rest of Ottery St. Catchpole from here and he admits to himself that it's a nice place to play Quidditch.
 Some of the adults gather around on the ground to watch.
-They get a small melon to substitute as a Quaffle and Albus' Aunt Hermione has charmed several apples for Bludgers and a walnut for the Snitch.
+They get a small melon to act as their Quaffle, and Albus' Aunt Hermione has charmed several apples for Bludgers and a walnut for the Snitch.

-Ten minutes later the struggling walnut is trapped beneath his fingers and everyone is gobsmacked.
-He touches down on the ground smugly and noticed Mr. Potter looking at him interestedly.
+Ten minutes later, the struggling walnut is trapped beneath his fingers and everyone is gobsmacked.
+He touches down on the ground smugly and notices Mr. Potter looking at him with interest.
 The adults applaud and cheer but the Albus' cousins now have ugly looks on their faces.
 Albus flies over on his teetering Nimbus and slaps him on the back.
-Teddy Lupin gives him an approving punch to the shoulder and Scorpius smiles for the first time since he arrives at The Burrow.
+Teddy Lupin gives him an approving punch to the shoulder, and Scorpius smiles for the first time since he arrives at The Burrow.

-When it's six o' clock (Scorpius is sort of, maybe, having fun with the Weasley-Potter clan as they toss small fireworks at gnomes and watch them squeal because their heads catch on fire) his mother Apparates in and calls for Scorpius.
-He runs over to her with his pockets brimming full with small toys and candy from Christmas crackers (Albus was right, Weasley's Wizard Wheezes' Christmas crackers were fantastic) after saying goodbye to Albus.
+Scorpius is sort of, maybe, having fun with the Weasley-Potter clan as they toss small fireworks at gnomes and watch them squeal because their heads catch on fire.
+When it's six o' clock, his mother Apparates in and calls for Scorpius.
+He runs over to her with his pockets brimming full of small toys and candy from Christmas crackers (Albus was right, Weasley's Wizard Wheezes' Christmas crackers were fantastic).

 His mother kisses him on the top of his head ("Mum!" he complains).
 "Did you have good time?" she asks, but her smile is tense and strained.